FGasper/p5-JavaScript-QuickJS/README.md

 # LIBATOMIC

-As of this writing, this library fails to load in RaspiOS (e.g., Raspberry Pi Zero W) unless it links to libatomic.
+As of this writing, on RaspiOS this library has to link to libatomic in order to avoid runtime linker errors.

-No other platform seems to require this explicit link.
+To avoid this problem in a portable manner, this library’s `Makefile.PL` tries to detect whether libatomic is necessary and will only link if needed.

-To avoid portability issues, this library will _always_ link explicitly against libatomic if it is available.
-If, for some reason, you need to forgo that linking, set `JS_QUICKJS_LINK_LIBATOMIC` in the environment to a falsy value.
+If, for some reason, you need manual control over that linking, set `JS_QUICKJS_LINK_LIBATOMIC` in the environment to 1 or a falsy value.

+If you don’t know what any of that means, you can probably ignore it.

 # SEE ALSO